Cyue0316/Cyue0316.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 I am a PhD student at  Beijing jiaotong University, advised by Profs.
 [Weiwei Xing](https://faculty.bjtu.edu.cn/7930/).
+I am working as an intern under Profs.
+[Zhanxing Zhu](https://zhanxingzhu.github.io).

 My research interests lie in machine learning and causal inference.
 Most recently, I have been working on causal representation learning, aiming to uncover latent structures and climate from saptial-temproal data.